Skip to content

 }

-When the runtime reads conditions.settings at fire time, it picks the top of the stack.
-When the handler calls actions.showToast?.(), it picks the top of the action stack.
-Last-mount-wins is consistent, deterministic, and StrictMode-safe.
+When the runtime reads conditions.settings at fire time, it picks the slot’s value.
+When the handler calls actions.showToast?.(), it picks the action slot.
+Last-write-wins is consistent, deterministic, and StrictMode-safe.

 The key invariant: for every register* call there is exactly one unregister, and the runtime never confuses one mount’s cleanup with another mount’s registration even when their tokens are different.